 If you register content with us using Metadata Manager or by sending the files to us directly using the Crossref XML plugin for OJS, your submission is processed immediately (it isn’t placed in our submission queue).
 We don’t send you a submission log to show the final status of your submission; instead, you’ll see a message within Metadata Manager or OJS itself.
-But a submission log is still generated, and you can log in to our admin tool to view the submission log for your deposit.
+But a submission log is still generated, and you can log in to our admin tool using your Crossref account credentials to view the submission log for your deposit.

 The submission queue

 If you’ve registered some content with us using the web deposit form, XML upload via our admin tool, or XML deposit using HTTPS POST, and you don’t receive your submission log email immediately, it is likely that your deposit is waiting in the submission queue.